 Revenues.
 Revenues are generated almost exclusively by sales of our ICs.
 We recognize revenue on sales when all of the following criteria are met: 1) there is persuasive evidence that an arrangement exists, 2) delivery of goods has occurred, 3) the sales price is fixed or determinable, and 4) collectibility is reasonably assured.
 Generally, we recognize revenue from product sales to direct customers and contract manufacturers upon shipment.
 Certain of our sales are made to distributors under agreements allowing certain rights of return and price protection on products unsold by distributors.
 Accordingly, we defer the revenue and cost of revenue on such sales until the distributors sell the product to the end customer.
 Our products typically carry a one-year replacement warranty.
 Replacements have been insignificant to date.
 Our revenues are subject to variation from period to period due to the volume of shipments made within a period, the mix of products we sell and the prices we charge for our products.
 The vast majority of our revenues were negotiated at prices that reflect a discount from the list prices for our products.
 These discounts are made for a variety of reasons, including: 1) to establish a relationship with a new customer, 2) as an incentive for customers to purchase products in larger volumes, 3) to provide profit margin to our distributors who resell our products or 4) in response to competition.
-In addition, as a product matures, we expect that the average selling price for such product will decline due to the greater availability of competing products.
-Our ability to increase revenues in the future is dependent on increased demand for our established products and our ability to ship larger volumes of those products in response to such demand, as well as our ability to develop or acquire new products and subsequently achieve customer acceptance of newly introduced products.
+In addition, as a product matures, we expect that the average selling price for such product will decline due to the greater availability of ship larger volumes of those products in response to such demand, as well as our ability to develop or acquire new products and our ability to ship larger volumes of those products in response to such demand, as well as our ability to develop or acquire new products and subsequently achieve customer acceptance of newly introduced products.